MiguelZamoraM/MiguelZamoraM.github.io/_pages/about.md

 #### - research

-Currently, my main research interests lie in the areas of; 1) Multi-arm Task and Motion Planning and 2) Manipulation of Deformable Objects.
+Currently, my main research interests lie in the areas of; 1) Manipulation of Deformable Objects and 2) Multi-arm Task and Motion Planning.
 To advance the research in such areas, I leverage methods from the fields of Differentiable Simulation, Reinforcement Learning, Imitation Learning, and Trajectory Optimization.